Afekhide/zuri_django/README.md

-"# Django Project for Zuri Task"
+# Django Project for Zuri Task